Travel 6 minutes 04 December 2024

-“Historically speaking, it’s the richest district in Paris,” points out chef Guy Savoy, whose eponymously named Two MICHELIN-Starred French restaurant at the Monnaie de Paris (the Paris mint), has anchored the neighborhood as one of the city’s top gastronomic destinations since 2015.
+“Historically speaking, it’s the richest district in Paris,” points out chef Guy Savoy, whose eponymously named Two MICHELIN Starred French restaurant at the Monnaie de Paris (the Paris mint), has anchored the quartier as one of the city’s top gastronomic destinations since 2015.
 “Architecturally the neighborhood hasn’t changed and should never change.
 It’s the most beautiful thing we’ve done for this city.
 We haven't changed the charm and liveliness of the streets.”

 Indeed, to stroll the area around the Notre-Dame cathedral, which itself dates back to 1163, is to explore the ancient cradle of Paris, home to some of the city’s oldest and most important landmarks, and the most picturesque, postcard-pretty streets.

-And a handful of restaurants in the area are proof of the area's soul surviving the ages.
+A handful of local restaurants are proof of the area's soul surviving the ages.
 For instance, the bistro Allard, which remains a beacon of Parisian culinary heritage.
 For over 80 years, this cherished bistro has embodied the spirit of Marthe Allard, the cook credited with transforming a former wine merchant’s shop into a gastronomic institution in 1932.
 Today, it is led by the talented young chef Lisa Desforges.
-Chosen by Alain Ducasse to embody Allard’s legacy, she channels the spirit of Fernande Allard, the original founder's daughter-in-law, a brilliant chef whose cooking once earned the bistro Two MICHELIN stars.
+Chosen by Alain Ducasse to embody Allard’s legacy, Desforges channels the spirit of Fernande Allard, the original founder's daughter-in-law, a brilliant chef whose cooking once earned the bistro Two MICHELIN stars.

-Beneath the Notre-Dame square lies one of the largest crypts in Europe, ancient ruins that hold the secrets of the city’s past when Paris was ruled by the Romans and went by the name Lutetia.
+Beneath the Notre-Dame square lies one of the largest crypts in Europe, ancient ruins holding the secrets of the city’s past, when Paris was ruled by the Romans and went by the name Lutetia.

 Where to Eat

-Along with Grall, another newcomer to the neighborhood is the café Chanceux on rue Galande, an artisan coffee and gourmet sandwich shop where focaccia and pastrami are made in-house and chicken schnitzel sandwiches attract both neighborhood locals and tourists.
-Their arrival brings new and youthful offerings to a neighborhood that, according to chef Julia Sedefdjian, has a long history of well-established businesses and restaurant options.
+A newcomer to the neighborhood is the café Chanceux on rue Galande, an artisanal coffee and gourmet sandwich shop, where focaccia and pastrami are made in-house and chicken schnitzel sandwiches attract both locals and tourists.
+Their arrival brings new and youthful offerings to a neighborhood that, according to chef Julia Sedefdjian, has a long history of well-established options.

 Restaurant Sola (One MICHELIN Star) on rue de l’Hôtel Colbert, has also been a fixture of the neighborhood since 2010 as a fine dining Franco-Japanese restaurant under two different Japanese chefs.
 Its latest owner, chef Kosuke Nabeta, bridges the two cultures in an omakase tasting menu.